CarpeDiem0110/kurtlar_Sofrasi/kurtlar/README.md

-# kurtlar
+# Kurtlar Sofrası

 A new Flutter project.
+This is the card game inspired by the game "Vampire Villager".

 ## Getting Started